 11 Tips for a First-Time Medical Imaging Tech TravelerPosted On September 22, 2016

 Hospitals, imaging labs and outpatient centers depend on traveling radiologic technologists to service a growing number of patients (thanks, Baby Boomers!) who require X-rays, CAT scans, ultrasounds, MRIs and other diagnostic procedures.
-Traveling medical imaging techs have been known to earn a handsome annual salary, so are you ready to get in on the adventure (and the cash)?
+Traveling medical imaging techs have been known to earn a handsome annual salary (like the traveling nurse salary you’ve probably heard about), so are you ready to get in on the adventure (and the cash)?
 Here are a few things you need to know to prepare for your first travel assignment.

 1. Get organized